How can I know if Illinois is the right school for me?

 Can I transfer my music credits from another college?

-• A student who has completed graduate-level course work at an accredited institution within the past five years with grades of A or B may request, with department approval, that credits be applied to a degree at the University of Illinois.
-Generally, a maximum of three units of transfer credit may be counted toward a graduate degree.
+• In rare circumstances, a student who has completed graduate-level course work at an accredited institution within the past five years with grades of A or B may request, with department approval, that up to 3 units be applied as electives to a degree at the University of Illinois.
 Credit will not be transferred if it has been applied to another degree.
 A student must successfully complete at least two units of graduate work at the Urbana-Champaign campus before a request for transfer of credit can be made.